gyorilab/emmaa/doc/reports/askee_month11_report.rst

 dashboard.
 We also uploaded two examples of GroMEt exports to the shared GitHub repo maintained by Galois team for the upcoming ASKE-E final demo.

 BioCreative participation
 -------------------------
+The BioCreative challenge is a longstanding community effort to evaluate text mining systems applied to biology.
+This year, BioCreative includes a special track for COVID-19 text mining tool interactive demos which focuses on text mining-based tools specifically developed to support COVID-19 research efforts.
+We registered for this track with a proposal on the EMMAA COVID-19 model titled "A self-updating causal model of COVID-19 mechanisms built from the scientific literature", and our proposal was accepted for participation.
+We also received some useful feedback on how to improve the EMMAA model query interface and the statement browser interface which we subsequently implemented (as described in this report).
+Going forward, we will continue to improve the EMMAA COVID-19 model and surrounding features, and aim to highlight ways in which EMMAA goes significantly beyond just text mining and knowledge assembly, encompassing also automated modeling and data analysis based on text mining results.

 Improving the EMMAA model query interface
 -----------------------------------------